DC Metro Region

 Fairfax County main channels expected to go dark

-Northern Virginia's encryption wave follows the same playbook seen elsewhere:
+Northern Virginia's encryption wave follows the same sequence seen in other regions:

 East Bay California (October 2025)